A web browser doesn’t just download a web page; it also has to show

 canvas canvas.pack()

-The first line creates the window, as above; the second creates the
+The first line creates the window, and the second creates the

 Canvas